thtliife/eslint-config/README.md

 - `.prettierrc.js`
 - `babel.config.js`

-**Warning:** If any of these files exist in your project directory, they will be overwritten.

-If you still want to continue, install by simply running the following in a new project folder.
+Install by simply running the following in a new project folder.

 ```bash
 npm init -y